How Ride the Lightning helped establish the metal genre

-Ride the Lightning is one of those records that altered forever the course of modern music with their appearance.
+Ride the Lightning is one of those records that altered the course of modern music forever with their appearance.
 The sophomore record by Metallica is in fact a landmark for the trash-metal genre.
-More in general, for all the bands, that from 1984 on tried to play extreme variants of metal music.
+In general, for all the bands that from 1984 on tried to play extreme variants of metal music.

 The sonic stance

 From a sonic stance, the band evolved from their debut Kill ‘Em All, adopting more complex rhythmic and melodic solutions, blending the heaviness of the bloody and speedy power-chord riffs that were preeminent also in the previous work with elements of prog music.

 In this record, we see that Metallica develop and process metal as a technic and intricate style that needs a high quality of musicianship to be played and interpreted.
 The listener is constantly immersed in tempo changes, riff variations, crazy bridges and interpolations, and more melodic solos that manage to add a significant contribution to the songwriting side and the whole quality of the project.

 The first leg of the record